totoriverce/trivy/docs/docs/scanner/misconfiguration/custom/index.md

 `# METADATA` (optional unless the check will be contributed into Trivy) :   - SHOULD be defined for clarity since these values will be displayed in the scan results
     - `custom.input` SHOULD be set to indicate the input type the policy should be applied to.
-See [list of available types](https://github.com/aquasecurity/defsec/blob/418759b4dc97af25f30f32e0bd365be7984003a1/pkg/types/sources.go)
+See [list of available types][source-types]

 `package` (required)
 :   - MUST follow the Rego's [specification][package]